 “[T]here is reason to question the balance struck by the legislature between various competing interests.
 For example, given the general disfavor of forfeiture statutes, the wisdom of vesting the right to possession of a forfeited vehicle in the law enforcement agency responsible for the arrest of a defendant and the forfeiture of a defendant‘s vehicle is not immediately evident.
 See Minn.
 Stat. §§ 169A.63, subds.
 1(b), 2, and 3 (2008).
 But such issues are for the legislature to address, not this court.“

-Justice Gildea wrote the 4-3 majority opinion.
-However, only one other justice joined her opinion, Magnuson.
-The two concurring Justices wrote, in essence, that the law was unfair and should be changed - but by the legislature not the court (see quote above).
+The 4-3 majority opinion, was supported by two concurring Justices who wrote, in essence, that the law was unfair and should be changed – but by the legislature not the court (see quote above).
 The three dissenting Justices also noted the serious unfairness of the statute as interpreted by the majority opinion.
 Therefore five of the seven essentially agreed on one thing – the statute allowing the government to take the private property of an innocent spouse or other co-owner is unfair and should be changed.

 “… turned in 2003 to the only major source of cash he could find: money seized from suspected drug dealers, gang members and other targets.
 Over the next two years, Ryan told state examiners, his unit survived on virtually nothing else.